fusionlanguage/fut/doc/reference.md

 }
 ```

-A public constructor is also required to enable object creation outside Ć.
+A public constructor is also required to enable object creation outside Fusion.

-Constructors in Ć _never_ take arguments.
+Constructors in Fusion _never_ take arguments.
 This promotes reuse of existing
 objects instead of creating a bunch of single-use objects.
 If you need to initialize the object with some outside data,
 create a method such as `Init`.